thariqkhalid/perception4all/README.md

 * install all the required libraries [Technologies](#technologies)
 ```
-* run the following command put your values for the arguments.
+* run the following command ...

 ```